redfly-ai-org/redfly.ai/README.md

 **Compatibility**

-We currently support SQL Server, Postgres, Redis, Azure Search, and Azure Cloud.
-We intend to support other relational databases (like MongoDB, Oracle, MySQL, etc) in the future.
+We currently support Postgres, MongoDB & SQL Server sync with Redis.
+We intend to support other relational databases (like Oracle, MySQL, etc) in the future.
 Eventually, we plan to support all **disk-based** databases and other public clouds like AWS and GCP.

 _We have a list of customers in our queue.
 If interested, please let us know at developer at redfly dot ai_.